adiprerepa/Car-Rpc/README.md

  - An esp8266 - That was the microcontroller we used.
 Any wifi-compatible arduino-based microcontroller should work.
 (Given it supports the ESP IOT libraries).
  - Wires, a breadboard (optional), and 3 HCSR04s.
 (More on that later).
  - *A Network Connection* - Does not require internet access because the server is being run locally - so any old router or your home router should work.

+## Make your own controller
+One of the points of this project was to have other people build on it.
+Use the esp8266 and Server Code to make your own controller!
+The gRPC service definitions and declarations are readily available - come up with creative ways to control the Car - such as an app with various inputs or some other type of input - like a sensor array on your hand to map hand movements to car movements - you build it!

 ## Setup
 The repository has 3 main components (excluding test directories).